wp-plugins/jabber-feed/readme.txt

 * Add more authentication mechanisms...

+* Advanced options:
+	- xhtml-im (if tidy library unavailable, this is grayed by default with a message): bare version is sent anyway for clients not understanding xhtmlim.
+	- if excerpt available, send this instead.
+	- if <!--more--> set, send only post's part before the tag.

 == Contacts ==

 You can have some news about this plugin on [my freedom haven](http://jehan.zemarmot.net "my public diary") or of course, soon by subscribing on a xmpp pubsub node.